AylaTheTanuki/Wholphin-Enhanced/README.md

-Wholphin Enhanced - A Custom Android TV Client for Jellyfin Wholphin Enhanced is a heavily modified build of the open-source Wholphin Android TV client for Jellyfin.
+Wholphin Enhanced - A Custom Android TV Client for Jellyfin

+Wholphin Enhanced is a heavily modified build of the open-source Wholphin Android TV client for Jellyfin.
 It includes a wide range of UI, playback, and quality-of-life improvements on top of the original app, with the goal of delivering a premium streaming experience on Android TV devices.

-✨ What's New in Wholphin Enhanced
+✨ What's New in Wholphin Enhanced!

 🎨 UI, Visuals & Navigation

 Premium Visual Overhaul — Comprehensive UI tweaks across the entire app to modernize the interface, smooth out transitions, and give the application a polished, top-tier streaming service feel.